kodcapsule/14-day-Terraform-Challenge-From-Beginner-to-Expert/Day-4 State Management/Readme.md

 ### Dealing with Lock Issues

-If a lock becomes stuck (e.g., due to a crashed process), you can force-unlock it:
+If a lock becomes stuck (e.g., due to a crashed process), you can  force-unlock the state with `terraform force-unlock [LOCK_ID]` command:

 ```bash
 terraform force-unlock [LOCK_ID]